 Here are a few suggestions that feature more practical storage for everyday life.

-One option is to consider a free-standing cabinet.
+One entry table option is to consider a free-standing cabinet.
 This style would conceal any odds and ends on the shelves inside, rather than leaving it exposed.
-This also leaves lots of room on the top for personal decoration.
+This entry table also leaves lots of room on the top for personal decoration.

 A cabinet makes a beautiful piece of furniture for the entryway.
 This may make the best entrance furniture if you prefer a vintage or rustic look. (“Entryway Makeover Reveal After” by Emily May / CC BY 2.0)